Dec 15 2020

-DataOne's VIN Decoder API is designed to take a broad spectrum of data as input, including VIN, OEM codes, and trim, as well as any other vehicle descriptors like "manual" or "automatic" that you may have access to.
-These inputs are then used to provide back a single transmission, as well as a single vehicle style match whenever possible.
+DataOne's VIN Decoder API is designed to leverage OEM factory build data, unique 17-digit advanced VIN decoding logic developed at DataOne, to provide industry leading VIN decoding accuracy and precision.
+And, for use cases that do not justify the expense of OEM build data licensing, DataOne’s APIs are designed to accept a broad spectrum of data as input, including VIN, OEM codes, and trim, as well as any other vehicle descriptors like "manual" or "automatic" that you may have access to and use these inputs to provide back a single transmission, style, and color whenever possible.
 This increases the accuracy of your data and vehicle listings, and their perceived value to potential customers, while reducing the need for manual verification of inventory on your part.

 Have similar questions about trim?
 Check out our blog article Decoding Vehicles to a Single Trim/Style: VIN-to-Trim/Style Matching Explained